Card Transaction Examples

 field in the SETL: setl

-event webhook and the EXPIRED AUTH CODE
+event message and the EXPIRED AUTH CODE

 field of the Posted Transactions RDF.
 Both of these fields must be enabled by request.
 If you do not enable these fields, there is no identifier to link the expired authorization with its settlement; instead, you must infer the relationship by comparing other values such as the amount and the merchant ID.